theonlylooker/theonlylooker/README.md

 a little more about me
 - 🌱 I’m currently learning ReactJS
-- 💻 I'd like to learn Ruby and Ruby on Rails, Razor, React Native
+- 💻 I'd like to learn Ruby and Ruby on Rails, Razor, React Native, and more about backend
 - 👩‍🎓 I studied Computer Science
 - - ⚡ Fun fact: I really love videogames and Japanese Media and Populare Culture
 - 📫 How to reach me: ebasurcoc@gmail.com